beemfx/Castle/README.md

 Castle
 ======

-The game Castle, the first game every developed by Beem Software.
+The game Castle, the first game developed by Beem Software.
 See the folder "Old Versions" for the original QBasic source code.
 The current version has been through quite a bit, but now I pretty much consider this software complete and will most likely never do anything with it again.